hezy/package-sync/README.md

 The script will perform the following actions:

 1. If the `--update` flag is provided:
+   - Check internet connectivity and measure network latency
+   - Attempt to update packages with timeout values adjusted to network conditions
    - Update all `pipx` packages using `pipx upgrade-all`
    - Update all `brew` packages using `brew upgrade`
    - Update all `flatpak` packages using `flatpak update`
+   - Automatically retry failed updates with extended timeouts if network conditions permit
-2. Load or create the configuration file (`~/.config/package-sync/config.json`).
+2. Load or create the configuration file (`~/.config/package-sync/config.json`)
-3. Retrieve the list of installed packages for `pipx`, `brew`, and `flatpak` on the current machine.
+3. Retrieve the list of installed packages for `pipx`, `brew`, and `flatpak` on the current machine
-4. If the current machine is the primary machine or no primary machine is set, update the configuration file with the current machine's package state.
+4. If the current machine is the primary machine or no primary machine is set, update the configuration file with the current machine's package state
 5. If the current machine is not the primary machine, sync its packages with the primary machine:
-   - Install missing packages that are present on the primary machine but not on the current machine.
+   - Install missing packages that are present on the primary machine but not on the current machine
-   - Remove extra packages that are present on the current machine but not on the primary machine.
+   - Remove extra packages that are present on the current machine but not on the primary machine
-6. Update the configuration file with the current machine's updated package state.
+6. Update the configuration file with the current machine's updated package state

+## Error Handling

+The script includes comprehensive error handling for various scenarios:

+- Network connectivity issues are detected and reported
+- Package manager failures are captured and reported
+- Timeouts are handled gracefully with automatic retry mechanisms
+- Configuration file corruption is handled by creating backups
+- Detailed error messages are provided for troubleshooting

 ## Configuration File